Package org.webpki.cbor

 nullnullNull value.

-array[ objects ] Array with zero or more comma separated CBOR objects.
+array[ object ] Array with zero or more comma separated CBOR objects.

-map{ key:value } Map with zero or more comma separated key/value pairs.
-Keys and values are expressed as CBOR objects.
+map{ key:object } Map with zero or more comma separated key/object pairs.
+Keys and objects are expressed as CBOR objects.

 tagn( object ) 1Tag holding a CBOR object.